heiner/dylaniki/When_the_Deal_Goes_Down.md

  - Songs
 ---

-Words Bob Dylan, music more than vaguely resembling Bing Crosby ’s trademark song “Where the Blue of the Night” by Roy Turk and Fred E.
+Words Bob Dylan, music more than vaguely resembling Bing Crosby 's trademark song “Where the Blue of the Night” by Roy Turk and Fred E.
 Ahlert
 Released on [Modern Times](Modern Times) (2006)